Guide

 Insurance

-• Motor Vehicle: fleet policy covering 6 work vehicles
+• Motor Vehicle: fleet policy covering [number] work vehicles

 Key Personnel

-15 years experience in commercial electrical contracting.
-Holds a Diploma of Electrical Engineering and manages all government contract delivery.
-Previously supervised electrical works on the Parramatta Light Rail project.
+[number] years experience in commercial electrical contracting.
+Holds a Diploma of Electrical Engineering and manages all public-sector contract delivery.
+Previously supervised comparable public-infrastructure electrical works.

 Contact